tobinus/OTD-semantic-framework/README.md

-Since they are all derivatives of graphs, they are automatically created when needed, and re-created whenever the graph they directly depend on (ontology, similarity and autotag respectively) changes or is updated.
+Since they are all derivatives of graphs, they are automatically created when needed, and re-created whenever the graph they directly depend on (ontology, similarity and autotag respectively) changes or is otherwise updated.

 ### Choosing graphs to use